nrfconnect/ncs-zigbee/samples/light_switch/README.rst

 LED 3:
     Lit and solid when the light switch has found a light bulb to control.

-BUTTON 0:
+Button 0:
-    Turn on the light bulb connected to the network (light bulb's **LED1**).
+    Turn on the light bulb connected to the network (light bulb's **LED 1**).
-    This option is available after the successful commissioning (light switch's **LED2** turned on).
+    This option is available after the successful commissioning (light switch's **LED 2** turned on).

-    Pressing this button for a longer period of time increases the brightness of the **LED1** of the connected light bulb.
+    Pressing this button for a longer period of time increases the brightness of the **LED 1** of the connected light bulb.

-BUTTON 1:
+Button 1:
-    Turn off the light bulb connected to the network (light bulb's **LED1**).
+    Turn off the light bulb connected to the network (light bulb's **LED 1**).
-    This option is available after the successful commissioning (light switch's **LED2** turned on).
+    This option is available after the successful commissioning (light switch's **LED 2** turned on).

-    Pressing this button for a longer period of time decreases the brightness of the **LED1** of the connected light bulb.
+    Pressing this button for a longer period of time decreases the brightness of the **LED 1** of the connected light bulb.

-BUTTON 3:
+Button 3:
     When pressed for five seconds, it initiates the `factory reset of the device <Resetting to factory defaults_>`_.
     The length of the button press can be edited using the ``CONFIG_FACTORY_RESET_PRESS_TIME_SECONDS`` Kconfig option from :ref:`lib_zigbee_application_utilities`.
     Releasing the button within this time does not trigger the factory reset procedure.